 expedition in utah for r&c

-Originally published in the Naturalist magazine in 2015
+Originally published in the Naturalist magazine in 2015.
+Photograph (above) by Edgar Chamorro.

 A crew of museum paleontologists and international colleagues with the museum’s Dinosaur Institute (DI) headed back to the Badlands of Utah and New Mexico this summer and returned to NHM with literally tons of fossil treasure and a few big surprises.
 The 20-person team of museum scientists, volunteers, and researchers braved monsoons, grueling hikes, and scorching heat to unearth bones that will help us understand the diversity and evolution of dinosaurs that lived in the Mesozoic period as far back as 150 million years ago.